-The elegant Berga Bazaar has historically been a shopping arcade, a complex of pedestrian streets built by businessman Kristaps Bergs between 1887 and 1900.
+The elegant Bergs Bazaar has historically been a shopping arcade, a complex of pedestrian streets built by entrepreneur Kristaps Bergs between 1887 and 1900.
 In a short time, the district became a significant part of the city with several innovations, such as the first fuel pump in the city and the first sewerage and water supply system.
-Visitors to the Bergs Bazaar can shop at the many small boutiques, as well as visit some of the favorite restaurants and cafés of Riga residents, or take a stroll through the peaceful oasis in the heart of the city.
+Visitors to the Bergs Bazaar can shop at the many small boutiques, as well as visit some of Riga's residents most favourite restaurants and cafés, or take a stroll through the peaceful oasis in the heart of the city.

-19 - Riga Central Market
+18 - Riga Central Market

 Riga Central Market is one of the largest and oldest markets in Europe.
 From two historical zeppelin hangars, five pavilions were created to suit the needs of the food market.
 From 1930, when the market was ready to receive visitors, Rigans could boast the most modern and largest market in Europe.
 Nowadays, Riga Central Market is an extremely colorful place, invariably popular among both residents and tourists.
-The wide offer from local producers and the historical aura and a bouquet of tastes and sounds create the special atmosphere, which delights every visitor to the market.
+The wide offer from local producers, the historical aura and a bouquet of tastes and sounds create the special atmosphere, which delights every visitor of the market.

-20 - National Library of O Mūkusalas iela 3 Latvia
+19 - National Library of National Library of Mūkusalas iela: Latvia

 Opposite the Old Town, on the left bank of the Daugava, rises the new Latvian National Library building, which is one of the most significant cultural and scientific buildings in Latvia.
-Its form includes metaphors and references to an essential Latvian folk tale called the Golden Horse (Zelta Zirgs), depicting a glass mountain or a symbolic Castle of Light.
+Its form includes metaphors and references to a famous Latvian play called the Golden Horse (Zelta Zirgs), depicting a glass mountain or a symbolic Castle of Light.
 Visitors to the National Library have the opportunity to visit a variety of themed reading rooms, which offer books, periodicals, audio and video recordings, some of them very rare.
 Thus, the functions of a classical library in this building are combined with the operation of a modern cultural and information center, which also hosts conferences, festivals, and various thematic exhibitions.